mostafahassan-dev/sizzle-restaurant/README.md

 # Sizzle Restaurant

 A responsive restaurant website built with HTML, CSS, and Bootstrap.
-Features an elegant design showcasing the restaurant's menu, ambiance, and services.
+Features an elegant design showcasing the restaurant's menu, ambiance, and services. created as part of the **Developing Websites and Front-Ends with Bootstrap** course on Coursera.

 ## Features
 - Responsive navigation and hero section